ob-climate/ob-climate.github.io/_pages/about.md

 *Date, Link Pending*

 ![CT climate Stripes](/images/ct2.png)
-These warming stripes show the annual temperature change in Connecticut from 1895-2023, red and blue stripes represent warmer and cooler temperatures respectively
+These warming stripes show the annual temperature change in Connecticut from 1895-2023, red and blue stripes represent warmer and cooler temperatures respectively.

 *Find Your stripes at [Earthstripes.org](https://earthstripes.org)*